Reasons You Should Use Gloves When Lifting Weights

 1. THEY AVOID BLISTERS, EVEN MORE SO WHEN ROWING

-Gloves can help with this issue in two ways: first, by assisting in the prevention of blister formation; second, by protecting the skin damage and reducing friction so that you can continue using the rowing machine even if blisters do form on your hands.
+Gloves can help alleviate this issue in two ways.
+First, by aiding in the prevention of blister formation; and secondly by protecting skin damage and reducing friction so you can continue rowing even if blisters form on your hands.

 2. YOU CAN USE THEM IF YOU HAVE SMALL HANDS

-Not everyone has hands the size of dinner plates, making it look as simple as breathing to grip barbells and chin-up bars.
+Not everyone’s hands are the size of dinner plates, making it seem effortless to grip barbells and chin-up bars.

-A pair of gloves can aid by providing padding for people with tiny hands who occasionally find it difficult to grip bars, especially when it comes to helping you curl your fingers around the bar.
+Gloves provide additional padding and support to people with small hands who find it challenging to grip bars, especially when it comes to wrapping your fingers around it.

 3. THEY ABSORB SWEAT